walbourn/walbourn.github.io/_posts/2013-09-20-directx-sdk-samples-catalog.md

 <p>AntiAlias<br />-<br />Text3D</p>
 </td>
 <td>
 <p>The Direct3D 9 samples require D3DX9, and therefore make use of the Microsoft.DXSDK.D3DX NuGet package.
-They can be found in the <a href="https://github.com/walbourn/directx-sdk-legacy-samples/tree/main/Direct3D">directx-sdk-legacy-samples</a> repository.</p>
+They can be found on <a href="https://github.com/microsoft/DirectX-SDK-Samples/tree/main/C%2B%2B/Direct3D">GitHub</a>.</p>
 </td>
 </tr>
 <tr>